Table of Contents

 At this moment, Jesus emphasized that a person’s confident, abiding faith, together with God’s Almighty power turns everything possible.
 This is, of course, our hearts are in sync with God’s will.
 God is fully capable of doing things that man regards as impossible (Mark 11:22-24).

-Having faith to believe the Word of God is the epitome of receiving the promises from Him.
+Having faith to believe in the Word of God is the epitome of receiving the promises from Him.
 Hearing or reading the Word is beneficial just as water is for seed.
 We are reminded to make reading the Bible a habit.
-As we indulge in the Word, we are enlightened of who God is and how He is so mindful of us (Romans 10:17).
+As we indulge in the Word, we are enlightened about who God is and how He is so mindful of us (Romans 10:17).

 Our faith in God will reflect our actions toward others.
-A genuine relationship with God makes our heart overflow so we treat others just as Jesus would.
+A genuine relationship with God makes our hearts overflow so we treat others just as Jesus would.
 This is faith in action, the application of what we believe in, reflecting Jesus in our lives so others would come to know Him as well.
 As we continue to seek Him, we become more like Him (Hebrews 11:6).

 Living a life of faith means never knowing where you are being led.
 But it does mean loving and knowing the One who is leading.
 It is a life of faith, not of understanding and reason – a life of knowing Him who calls us to go (Hebrews 11:1).

 Trusting the spoken Word of Jesus even if we are unsure of what is ahead is honored by God.
 A fully surrendered heart is what faith is about.
 We are in no doubt, confident and hopeful for we know that all of what God has spoken in our lives are true and shall come to pass.
 There may be times that we would have to wait but we are sure that if Jesus told it, it will happen (Luke 1:37).